Davidbuck84/Wonderbrass-MS1-project/README.md

 * **First Time visitor testing**

-    * When first loading the site, they see a large hero image, with overlay text
+    * When first loading the site, the user sees a large hero image with overlay text.

-    * Easy navigation links to conatact the band and see media content.
+    * Easy navigation links to conatact the band and view media content.

-    * Contact links can be found at the bottom of the main home page or through contact nav bar link.
+    * Contact links can be found at the bottom of the main home page, or through the nav bar links.

 <br>

-* **Returning vistor goals**
+* **Returning visitor goals**

-    * When a user returns to this page, they will find content is updated regulary and links to social media and media content remain current.
+    * When a user returns to this page they will find content is updated regularly.
+As well as social media links and content remaining current.

-    * Easily be able to contact the band though contact us page.
+    * Easily be able to contact the band through contact us page.

 <br>
 <br>